d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 5. Create a note with the region’s contents
 ..
 6. Open an existing note or create it if missing
 ..
 7. Maintain separate directory silos for notes .....
-1. Use custom commands to select a silo
+1. How to switch a silo
 .....
+2. Use custom commands to select a silo
-2. The `denote-silo-extras.el'
+.....
+3. The `denote-silo-extras.el'
+.....
+4. Make Org export work with silos
+.....
+5. Make any Denote command work in a silo from anywhere
 ..
-8. Exclude certain directories from all operations
+8. Exclude certain files from file prompts
 ..
-9. Exclude certain keywords from being inferred
+9. Exclude certain directories from all operations
 ..
+10. Exclude certain keywords from being inferred
-10. Use Denote commands from the menu bar or context menu
+..
+11. Use Denote commands from the menu bar or context menu
 4. Renaming files
 ..
 1. Rename a single file
 .....
-1. The `denote-rename-no-confirm' option
+1. The `denote-rename-confirmations' option
 ..
 2. Rename a single file based on its front matter
 ..
 3. Rename multiple files interactively
 ..
 4. Rename multiple files at once by asking only for keywords
 ..
 5. Rename multiple files based on their front matter
 ..
 6. Rename a file by changing only its file type
 ..
-7. Rename a file by adding or removing keywords interactively
+7. Rename a file by adding or removing a title interactively
 ..
-8. Rename a file by adding or removing a signature interactively
+8. Rename a file by adding or removing keywords interactively
 ..
+9. Rename a file by adding or removing a signature interactively
-9. Faces used by rename commands
+..
+10. Faces used by rename commands
 5. The file-naming scheme
 ..
-1. Sluggification of file name components
+1. Change the order of file name components
 ..
-2. User-defined sluggification of file name components
+2. Sluggification of file name components
 ..
+3. User-defined sluggification of file name components
-3. Features of the file-naming scheme for searching or filtering
+..
+4. Features of the file-naming scheme for searching or filtering
 6. Front matter
 ..
 1. Change the front matter format
 ..
 2. Regenerate front matter